akurlovs/ASE/README.md

 # ASE
 This code splits sequence reads from an F1 BAM into individual BAMs based on the parent of origin.
+It's still "under construction", but I've optimized it and incorporated multiprocessing.